pananton/busrpc-spec/busrpc.md

 ```

 Components of this tree are:
-* project directory *\<project-dir>/*, which contains two predefined directories: API root directory *api/* and services root directory *services/*
+* project directory *\<project-dir>/*, which contains framework-provided *busrpc.proto* file and two predefined directories: API root directory *api/* and services root directory *services/*
 * file *busrpc.proto*, which contains definitions of the [built-in](#built-in-types) busrpc types and protobuf options
 * namespace directory *\<namespace-dir>/*, which contains a separate subdirectory for each namespace class and a [namespace description file](#namespace-description-file) *namespace.proto*
 * class directory *\<class-dir>/*, which contains a separate subdirectory for each class method and a [class description file](#class-description-file) *class.proto*
 * method directory *\<method-dir>/*, which contains definition of a class method in the form of [method description file](#method-description-file) *method.proto*
 * service directory *\<service-dir>/*, which contains definition of a service in the form of [service description file](#service-description-file) *service.proto*

-Additionally, every directory in a tree can contain arbitrary number of protobuf files with definitions of general busrpc structures and enumerations.
+Additionally, every directory in a tree (except for project directory, which should only contain *busrpc.proto*) can contain arbitrary number of protobuf files with definitions of general busrpc structures and enumerations.
 The place in the busrpc directory tree where protobuf file is located determines the [scope](#type-visibility) of all types defined in this file:
 * files from the API root directory contain globally-scoped types
 * files from the namespace directory contain namespace-scoped types
 * files from the class directory contain class-scoped types